- Learn XML-RPC

 What is XML-RPC ?

-XML-RPC is among the simplest and most foolproof web service approaches, and makes it easy for computers to call procedures on other computers.
+XML-RPC is among the simplest and most foolproof web service approaches that makes it easy for computers to call procedures on other computers.

 XML-RPC permits programs to make function or procedure calls across a network.